Australia's Victoria state to enter COVID-19 lockdown after 'highly-infectious' outbreak

 Several infected contacts have visited crowded hot spots that included sports stadiums and one of the largest shopping centres in the country, raising concerns of a significant outbreak days ahead of the winter season.

-Other states and territories have responded to the lockdown by placing tougher border rules for travellers from Victoria.
+New Zealand on Thursday extended a pause in its quarantine-free travel arrangement with Victoria until June 4 citing the high-risk over the new cases, while Australian states and territories responded to the lockdown by placing tougher border rules for travellers from Victoria.

+New Zealand COVID-19 Response Minister Chris Hipkins said everyone who had visited Melbourne since May 20 would be required to isolate at their homes until they get a negative COVID-19 result.

 The states of Western Australia and Tasmania on Thursday closed their borders to Victorian residents following South Australia’s move a day earlier.
 The Northern Territory and Queensland state will ask travellers to undergo a mandatory two-week hotel quarantine.